Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 1. Scouting Sika Deer

-When scouting for sika, look around field edges, marshes, wetlands, oak flats, and thick stands of phragmites.
-Sika uses phragmites as cover when they move from bedding to feeding areas.
+When scouting for sika bucks, look around field edges, marshes, wetlands, oak flats, and thick stands of phragmites.
+Sika stags use phragmites as cover when they move from bedding to feeding areas.
 Poison ivy, catbrier, marsh grass, and mast are foods sikas eat.
-When you scout an area for sika, if you find these in the area, that could mean sika comes around to eat them.
+When you sika hunt, if you find these in the area, that could mean that there is a sika deer population there.

 Moreover, keep an eye out for wallows.
 They create wallows and urinate in them to mark their territory, especially during the rut.
 If you discover wallows in the area as you scout for signs of sika, that will be a good sign that sikas are active in that area.